 If you stick with the Noom app, you’ll probably find yourself losing weight.
 That’s because it encourages you to think more healthily and holistically about what you’re eating.
 Logging your food intake and exercise output makes it easier to keep track of exactly what you’re eating, which helps you lose weight.

-Having said that, Noom isn't for everyone.
-If you don't think you can keep up with all the tracking and interacting with the app, on top of meal planning and prep, it probably won't work for you.
-If you want to lose weight and have meals delivered, you can try one of the top 10 meal delivery services for weight loss instead.
+That being said, Noom may not be suitable for everyone.
+If you feel you can't manage the continuous tracking and engagement with the app, along with meal planning and preparation, it likely won't be effective for you.
+If your goal is to lose weight and have meals delivered, you might consider trying one of the top 10 meal delivery services for weight loss.

 FAQ